Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 With that out of the way, we engaged in a bit more idle chatter before there was a knock on the door.
 The three of us turned to see a messenger at the entryway, bearing news for the Queen.
 With the swagger of someone familiar with his duties, he stepped forward and bowed before speaking.

-“Your Majesty, Esteemed Chancellor, we have received word of a strangely powerful warrior who has illegally entered our country.
+“Your Majesty, Esteemed Chancellor, we have received word of a strangely powerful warrior who has illegally entered our kingdom.
 Your guidance is needed to tend to the matter.”

 “Powerful warrior?
 From the North?” the Queen asked.
-Typically, only travel from the northern country of Purnesia was restricted.
+Typically, only travel from the northern empire of Purnesia was restricted.
 That was because of the poor relationship between the two nations.

 However, the messenger shook his head.
 “No, your Majesty.
 He was found stowed away on one of the trading ships that embarked from the Southern Isles.
 When discovered upon arrival at the Port of Gibraltar, he became a bit ‘difficult’ to manage.”